BUGBOUNTYchrisg8691/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

-easy to understand the concept of objects easy to interpret meaning of method calls reads like a set of instructions
+easy to understand the concept of objects easy to interpret meaning of method calls reads like a set of instructions hide access to variables that are inside the class

 pros of fp:
-linking the output of one code to the input of another without the need to define variables, though I don't see how that a pro more reuseable because the code focuses on what to do and lets the underlying functions take care of how, it leaves room for refactoring and optimization eaier to scale without fear of bugs
+linking the output of one code to the input of another without the need to define variables, though I don't see how that a pro more reuseable because the code focuses on what to do and lets the underlying functions take care of how, it leaves room for refactoring and optimization eaier to scale without fear of bugs works well when no boundaries are required or the boundaries are already predefined works well when the state doesn't matter and little to no involvment with mutable data efficiency, lazy evaluation, nested functions, threading

 cons of oop:
 prone to bugs because objects and behavior are together and can lead to different performance for the same input